-Candidates may be awarded a Master of Science in Green Building (GB) upon successful completion of 180 credits at Level 7, consisting of: the consisting of: the two core introductory modules (EV7132 and EV7137, each 15 credits); three further core modules (15 credits each); three optional modules (each 15 credits) from those offered below; and the core Design Dissertation (60 credits).
+The structure for each award from the MSc Sustainability and Adaptation programme is presented below.
+Candidates may be awarded a Master of Science in Sustainability and Adaptation (SA) upon successful completion of 180 credits at Level 7, consisting of: the two core introductory modules (EV7132 and EV7137, each 15 credits); six optional modules (each 15 credits) from those offered below; and the core Dissertation (60 credits).